-A great way to participate at the Fair is to enter exhibits - just check out this Fair Book (also online at springfield-agsociety.com) and see how many opportunities there are for "friendly competition".
-We look forward to seeing this year's crop of creativity, especially in this year's Springfield Pride contest with the theme "OLD FARM BUILDINGS IN SPRINGFIELD" and your entries in the Digital Photo Contest.
+A great way to participate at the Fair is to enter exhibits - just check out this Fair Book (also online at springfieldagsociety.com) and see how many opportunities there are for "friendly competition".
+We look forward to seeing this year's crop of creativity, especially in this year's Springfield Pride Photo contest with the theme "SPRING-FIELD Past and Present" and your entries in the Digital Photo Contest.

-The Schedule of Events is ON THE BACK COVER of this book.
-Make sure to sign up for the friendly Canadian Wellington Boot Throw Competition (AKA "Huck-a-Boot")-it's the trademark of our fair and it is open to all ages.
+The Schedule of Events is ON PAGE 9 of this book.
+Make sure to sign up for the friendly Canadian Wellington Boot Throw Competition (AKA "Huck-a-Boot").
+It's the trademark of our fair and it is open to all ages.
 Plan to participate in the Scarecrow-making Competition (you can bring your own props and costume or use the ones provided to create a memorable souvenir).
 There's also the Cribbage tournament, the Tractor-pull and the Bicycle Decorating Contest.
-Check out the Antique Tractors, animal displays, Pony Rides, Mini-Golf, crafts and games for the kids by 4-H volunteers, Bouncers, Barrel Train rides, Puppet Show, musical entertainment, and free cotton candy and face painting.
+Check out the Antique Tractors, Cluck and Quack displays, Pony Rides, Mini-Golf, crafts and games for the kids by 4-H volunteers, Bouncers, Barrel Train rides, free cotton candy and face painting, and Clowns.
+Musical entertainment this year will be a Talent Show, hosted by the hilarious and local Al Simmons!

 ALL ACTIVITIES are included in the entry fee of \$3 each or \$10 per family.